 Exhibition Centre (NEC) in Birmingham England.

-The photographs were taken on the Thursday set-up day as we knew that on Friday, Saturday and Sunday
+The photographs were taken on the Thursday set-up day as we knew that on Friday, Saturday and Sunday the truck

 Click on the banner below to see our new web site.